Franz Joachim Beich: Life

 With the permission of his patron, he visited Italy, and made many drawings from the beautiful views in that country.
 His landscapes exhibit very pleasing scenery, and he appears to have imitated, in the arrangement of his pictures, the tasteful style of Gaspar Poussin.

 He died in Munich on October 16, 1748, aged 82.

 Works

 The Vienna Gallery has two landscapes by him, and the Munich Gallery has four.
-The latter gallery also possesses his portrait by Des Marées — "painted in 1744, when he was 78 years old."
-As an engraver, he has contributed several charming etchings to the portfolios of collectors.
+The Munich Gallery also has a portrait of the artist by Des Marées, painted in 1744 when he was 78 years old.
+As an engraver, he has contributed several etchings.
 We have by him four sets of landscapes, with figures and buildings (amounting together to twenty-six plates), etched with great spirit and facility.